Get that creeping feeling..

 Stalker.io Use Cases

-Precisely because the word ‘stalker’ is such common pop culture reference, you can play that lighter approach nicely.
+Precisely because the word ‘stalker’ is such a common pop culture reference, you can play that lighter approach nicely.
 Some kind of mapping/tracking or social media app with a quirky brand positioning behind it would surely work.
-Something in gaming and/or web3 is also readily envisionable.
+Something in Ai, gaming, and/or web3 is also readily envisionable.

 Hell, if you wanted to move towards a more literal rendering, there’s also surely plenty of options here.
 Lars von Trier has been doing it in his films for over 30 years, somehow treading that antihero line so Dexterously that you can’t help but sympathize and relate to the clearly immoral and twisted protagonist.